Mythbusting

 Does Drinking Water Help With Weight Loss?

-When it comes to research on the impact just drinking water has on weight loss, it’s not particularly exciting.
 One study looked at the impact purposely drinking 500, 1000, 1500, or 2000ml of water in the morning before an all you can eat lunch buffet to see what impact that would have on how much a person ate.
 Even people drinking 2 whole litres of water didn’t see an impact on their lunch consumption.

 Another study looked at the food diaries of people on days that they did and did not report water consumption.
 Again, no impact was found - people at the same amount on days they did and did not consume water.